Élie Metchnikoff: Personal life and views

 Metchnikoff married his first wife, Ludmila Feodorovitch, in 1869.
 She died from tuberculosis on 20 April 1873.
 Her death, combined with other problems, caused Metchnikoff to attempt suicide, taking a large dose of opium.
 In 1875, he married his student Olga Belokopytova.
-In 1885 Olga suffered from severe typhoid and this led to his second suicide attempt.
+In 1880 Olga suffered from severe typhoid and this led to his second suicide attempt.
 He injected himself with the spirochete of relapsing fever.
 (Olga died in 1944 in Paris from typhoid.)

 Despite being baptized in the Russian Orthodox Church, Metchnikoff was an atheist.

 He was greatly influenced by Charles Darwin's theory of evolution.
 He first read Fritz Müller's Für Darwin (For Darwin) in Giessen.
 From this he became a supporter of natural selection and Ernst Haeckel's biogenetic law.
-His scientific works and theories were inspired by Darwinism.
+His scientific works and theories were inspired by Darwinism, although he criticised Darwin for what he saw as his blind acceptance of the ideas of Thomas Malthus about overpopulation.

 Metchnikoff died in 1916 in Paris from heart failure.
 According to his will, his body was used for medical research and afterwards cremated in Père Lachaise Cemetery crematorium.
 His cinerary urn has been placed in the Pasteur Institute library.